Perito Moreno Glacier

-This glacier shows a surprising and curious phenomenon, in which its great mass of ice advances continuously, causing the accumulation, rupture and detachment of gigantic blocks of ice on its front 5 km wide, located on the Canal de los Témpanos; that’s where the numerous ice fragments of the glacier navigate.
+This glacier shows a surprising and curious phenomenon in Argentina, in which its great mass of ice advances continuously, causing the accumulation, rupture and detachment of gigantic blocks of ice on its front 5 km wide, located on the Canal de los Témpanos; that’s where the numerous ice fragments of the glacier navigate.

 The front of the glacier exceeds 60 m above the water at its maximum height, where pieces of different sizes fall continuously, producing a stridency comparable to the sound of thunder.